dlion/domenicoluciani/_posts/2013-02-26-exam-project-prelude.md

 categories: [Past, Programming, ComputerVision, OpenCV]
 cover: "/assets/images/covers/roboteye.png"
 ---
-In the [previous article](https://domenicoluciani.com/2013/02/26/exam-project-0.html) I introduced you my exam project about a computer vision, now I'm going to explain to you how it works but first let me introduce a small header file I wrote to reuse useful functions and structs.
+In the [previous article](https://domenicoluciani.com/2013/02/26/exam-project-0.html) I introduced you my exam project about computer vision, now I'm going to explain to you how it works but first let me introduce a small header file I wrote to reuse useful functions and structs.

 Firs of all, you can find the project [here](https://github.com/DLion/ExamProject), you can find the header file in the `lib` directory.